-(For more books–from India and outside–see the page Books and DVDs.
+(For more books–from India and outside–see the page Books on dementia and care.
 For more detailed reviews of the above books, and also information on other dementia-related books from India, including ethnographic studies, see Information and stories on dementia and care: Books from India Opens in new window.)

 Previous: Dementia caregiving in the news (India) Next: Persons with dementia share experiences